 - craft knife

 - seashells (optional)

-- letter stencils or stick on letters
+- letter stencils or letter stickers

 - update- someone asked about adding real items to the wreath.
 That’s perfectly ok too.
 You might like these resin starfish to add.)

 You’re going to use two ropes for each of the three lines.
 Unpackage and uncoil the ropes.
 Lay two ropes on your table or desk and tape the top of them to the table touching each other.
 Take two more and tape them just an inch or so away from the first.
 Next lay out the last two and tape them right next to the others.

 Now braid the rope just like you would your hair.
 Take the two ropes on the left and lay them over the middle two.
 Next take the two on the right and lay them over the middle ones.
 Continue this all the way to the end of the ropes.
 As you are braiding, make sure that you do not let the ends tangle as you go.
 When you place one over the other, move the entire ropes so they don’t knot up at the ends.
 Be sure to make the braid tight so that the coastal rope wreath looks neat.

 As you get close to the end of the ropes, place hot glue in between each of the groups of two ropes.
 Hold them together for a moment to let the glue dry.
 Glue the left two together, then the middle two to each other, then the right two to one another.
 Don’t glue all together yet.